Skip to content

 Payments

-• Ticket Group A (directors/teachers)
+• Ticket Group A (management/teachers/department heads)

 • Ticket Group B (teaching assistants/other staff)

-• Optional reception ticket
+• Reception ticket (optional)

-For VIO2025, the tickets are available only for a limited time.
-Sales start on July 16, 2025, and end on the day of the event, July 31, 2025.
+For the VIO-LIVE event, the tickets are available for a limited time.
+Ticket sales started on July 16th and end on the day of the event, namely July 31st.

 Website